- About Us

 At the beginning of the twentieth century, plans for a railway up the front of Table Mountain and a funicular up Platteklip Gorge were bandied about but nothing was ever decided.

 The cableway was eventually opened on 4 October 1929.
 In 1958 the original cable cars were changed for "modern" ones, then in 1967 and again in 1974 and was able to carry up to 28 passengers at a time.
 Today's the new cable car carry up to 65 passengers and take less than 3 minutes from base to summit.
-The Aerial Cableway Company is responsible for putting thousands of people on top of Table Mountain every year, which makes it statistically one of the top tourist destination in Africa.
+The Aerial Cableway Company is responsible for putting thousands of people on top of Table Mountain every year, which makes it statistically one of the top tourist destinations in Africa.

 To view our trip advisor reviews on Hike Table Mountain click here